Château Sainte-Roseline - Lampe de Méduse Cru Classé blanc 2023

 “A breath of fresh air and exotic fruits!”

-Château Sainte-Roseline's flagship wine, Lampe de Méduse is a blend of Rolle and Sémillon.
-Aged on fine lees, partly in barrels, it brings richness and structure to this wine with notes of citrus and white flowers.
+An iconic wine from Château Sainte-Roseline, Lampe de Méduse is a blend of Rolle and Sémillon.
+Aging on fine lees, partly in barrels, lends richness and structure to this wine, which features notes of citrus and white flowers.

 Eye